Get Started as a LastPass Families User

-- Allows you to use some recovery options (Recovery One Time Password, SMS recovery or reverting to an old password) if you ever forget or need to reset your master password.
+- Allows you to use some recovery options (Recovery One Time Password, SMS recovery, or reverting to a previous master password) if you ever forget or need to reset your master password.

 - Creates a snapshot of your vault data in the form of an encrypted, locally stored, cached file.

 - Automatically generates a sharing key so that you can create and use shared folders (if applicable).